AstroMined/pygithub-mcp-server/docs/active_context.md

 # Active Context

 ## Current Focus
-Package renamed to pygithub-mcp-server and published to GitHub.
-Continuing to implement comprehensive PyGithub integration with focus on leveraging the library's object-oriented interface for improved reliability and maintainability.
+Implementing comprehensive GitHub issue operations as MCP tools, starting with create_issue.
+This continues our PyGithub integration work with a focus on exposing the library's object-oriented interface through well-defined MCP tools.

 ## Recent Changes
 - Renamed package from github-mcp-server to pygithub-mcp-server